ositaka/soul-healing-decapcms/data/page/home.md

     text: Welcome to a sacred space where healing and connection intertwine.
 Join Tiago Araújo in the transformative practice of Trance Healing, where a nurturing circle invites renewal and spiritual growth.
-Guided by the gentle presence of Spirit Guides, this sacred gathering is enveloped in divine light and grace, fostering profound healing and unity.
+Guided by the Divine Intelligence, and a gentle presence of Spirit Guides, this sacred gathering is enveloped in divine light and grace, fostering profound healing and unity.
   - type: text_only
     section_type: text_only
     main_menu: